venovako/AccJac/README.md

 ## Other

-Additional material is available in the `etc` subdirectory.
+Additional material is available in the `etc` and `var` subdirectories.

 This work has been supported in part by Croatian Science Foundation under the project IP-2014-09-3670 ([MFBDA](https://web.math.pmf.unizg.hr/mfbda/)).